How to make a complaint

 What happens when you complain

-Your complaint will be passed to someone in the council department that relates to your complaint.
-They will assess if it can be resolved in 5 days (stage 1) or will take longer (a stage 2 complaint) and send you an acknowledgement, explaining when you should expect to receive a final response.
+Your complaint will be passed to someone in the council service that relates to your complaint.
+They will assess if it can be resolved within 5 working days (stage 1) or will take longer (a stage 2 complaint) and send you an acknowledgement, explaining when you should expect to receive a final response.

 We will give you our decision at stage 1 in five working days or less, unless there are exceptional circumstances.

 If we can’t resolve your complaint at this stage, we will explain why and tell you what you can do next.

 Complaints that have not been resolved within the stage 1 timescale or complaints that we assess are complex or require a detailed investigation are called stage 2 complaints.

 When using stage 2 we will: